Craig E. Jones, K.C.

 BGS (TRU), LLB (UBC), LLM (Harvard)

-Craig Jones teaches courses in Torts and Advanced Advocacy.
-He graduated from UBC’s law school in 1998 and was called to the Bar of British Columbia the following year.
+Craig Jones was raised in the interior of British Columbia.
+He graduated from UBC’s law school in 1998 and was called to the Bar the following year.
 In 2002, he earned a Master’s degree from Harvard Law School.

-He has served on the boards of the BC Civil Liberties Association (including two terms as president), the PIVOT Legal Society, and Habitat for Humanity Kamloops.
-He was recognized by TRU as a distinguished alumnus in 2008, and, in 2011, he was appointed Queen’s Counsel in recognition of “exceptional merit and contribution to the practice of law."
+Professor Jones has served on the boards of the BC Civil Liberties Association (including two terms as president), the PIVOT Legal Society, and Habitat for Humanity Kamloops.
+Currently, he is a TRU Senator and also represents the Faculty of Law on the TRU Faculty Association Executive Board.
+He was recognized by TRU as a Distinguished Alumnus in 2008, and in 2011 he was appointed Queen’s Counsel in recognition of “exceptional merit and contribution to the practice of law."
+In 2021 he was honoured with an Award of Excellence by the TRU Students' Union in recognition of his advocacy on behalf of students, within the University and before other bodies.

 - 2012 Craig Jones, A Cruel Arithmetic (Toronto: Irwin Law Book, 2012).